 The proceeds of any sales of this photo will be donated to the Victoria Baths Trust.

-I'm a volunteer trustee on the board of the Victoria Baths Trust which is a registered charity aiming to fully restore this wonderful Edwardian building to public use.
+For a 4 year period between 2015 and 2019 I was a volunteer trustee on the board of the Victoria Baths Trust which is a registered charity aiming to fully restore this wonderful Edwardian building to public use.

 This is a photo I took looking down at one of the 3 magnificent swimming pools in the building.

-Victoria Baths has been partially restored, thanks to £5m in total which has been raised from a number of sources, by far the biggest being a grant from Heritage Lottery Fund which came to Victoria Baths as a result of us winning BBC's Restoration programme in 2003.
+Victoria Baths has been partially restored, thanks to £5m in total which has been raised from a number of sources, by far the biggest being a grant from Heritage Lottery Fund which came to Victoria Baths as a result of winning BBC's Restoration programme in 2003.

 When it opened in 1906, Victoria Baths was described as "the most splendid municipal bathing institution in the country" and "a water palace of which every citizen of Manchester can be proud."
 Not only did the building provide spacious and extensive facilities for swimming, bathing and leisure, it was built of the highest quality materials with many period decorative features:- stained glass, terracotta, tiles and mosaic floors.